UMassCDS/IHOP-Reddit/README.md

 # Setup and Installation
 Note that [Pyspark](https://spark.apache.org/docs/latest/api/python/getting_started/install.html#dependencies) is used for training embeddings and LDA models, so you must have Java installed (at least version 8) and `JAVA_HOME` set appropriately.

-Use [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) to create the `ihop` environment by running `conda create -n ihop python=3.9`, install the package and its dependencies using `pip install .`.
-Note that if you are using a Mac with an M1 or M2 chip, install sklearn and numpy *first* using conda, `conda install numpy==1.21.2 scikit-learn==1.0.1`.
+Use [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) to create the `ihop` environment by running `conda create -n ihop python=3.10`, install the package and its dependencies using `pip install .`.
 This installs everything needed for just for preprocessing data and training models.
 If you're going to run the Dash app, install using `pip install .[app]`.
+Note that if you are using a Mac with an M1 or M2 chip, install sklearn and numpy *first* using conda, `conda install numpy scikit-learn`.

 For testing and development tools, install the `ihop` package to be importable for testing, install using `pip install -e .[test,dev]`